 “Oh, that’s right.
 Next week is Thanksgiving.”

-Get clear about your expectations.
+- Get clear about your expectations.
 One of the stressors of the holiday season is the multitude of expectations for what the holiday should be.
-From Hallmark movies to the traditional Christmas Pageant to the paintings of Norman Rockwell, many of us have stories about the holidays.
+From Hallmark movies to Norman Rockwell paintings, many of us have stories about the holidays.
 Although these stories can be helpful, they can also lead us to develop hidden expectations.
-When you’re lived experience doesn’t fit with your story or your expectations, it can be really easy blame ourselves or others.
+When your lived experience doesn’t fit with your story or your expectations, blaming ourselves or others often abounds.
 After all, an expectation can be a premeditated resentment.
-So what can you do?
+Especially if you are returning to or seeing folx you haven’t in sometime, hidden expectations can visit.
+What can you do?
 Spend ten to fifteen minutes free-writing or listing your expectations for the holiday.

-Set an intention for your holiday.
+- Set an intention for your holiday.
 Your intention can be an anchor to help you return to yourself and your Higher Power.
 How do you want to engage others this holiday season?
 What word or phrase comes to mind?
 You can write your intention on a sticky note and carry it with you.
 You can take a picture of something that represents your intention and make it the lock screen on your phone.
-Between now and January 2, 2020, commit to reading or focusing on your intention at the beginning of each day.
+Emily and Amelia Nagoski give a practice for living with an intention by “redefining winning.”
+Your intention is a new goal–one that is achievable and meaningful to you.
+Between now and January 2, 2022, commit to reading or focusing on your intention at the beginning of each day.